hilderoters/foerderverein/_events/der-verwaltungsrat-hat-entschieden.md

 ---
-title: Der Verwaltungsrat hat entschieden.
+title: Jahresbericht 2021
-description: Jahresbericht 2021
+description: ''
 when: ''
 starts: ''
 where: ''